 then increment the instruction counter to the next instruction and

 continue.
-The program halts if ever there's a 99
+The program halts if ever there's a 99 in the

 operation address.